joshmatni/CS219PA2/README.md

 ## How to Run the Code
 To compile and run the project, ensure that you have `g++` installed on your system and that it is available in your system's PATH.

-1. Unzip the project file `first-name_last-name_proj1.zip`.
-2. Navigate to the project directory in the terminal.
+1. Navigate to the project directory in the terminal.
-3. Run `make` to compile the project.
+2. Run `make` to compile the project.
 This will create an executable named `operating`.
-4. To run the executable, use the command `./operating`.
+3. To run the executable, use the command `./operating`.

 ## Results and Working Process
 The program reads a list of commands from the `problems.txt` file.
 Each command specifies an operation and the operands.
 The program then executes these commands and prints the results in hexadecimal format.
 The N flag is set if the result is negative (in the case of signed integers), and the Z flag is set if the result is zero.